Rohit1217/VGAN/README.md

 * Send this images to discriminator, run backprop to minimize the probability of correctly identifying these images.

 ## Training Details
+* Input is normalized to 0 mean ,1 variance
-* Trained for 18 epochs on colab RAM
+* Trained for 5  epochs on colab RAM
-* Achieved avg log likelihood on training dataset

-## Mask Details
-* Raster scan mask(Same as Transformers), the current pixel can look at only previous pixel, enforces autoregressive property
-* The masking is done in the raster scan order
+* Not evaluated using FID, IS score

 ## Samples Generated
  ![Samples](sample.jpeg)